 When I first woke up, I couldn’t move at all because I had tubes coming in and out from every which way.
 Fortunately, I was able to use one hand—enough to hold a book—so for the first week, I just read book after book whenever I was awake.

 As I started to gain more ability, I also started to become more interested in looking well, so I started doing my nails and hair while I was in bed.
 At this time, I did not feel like receiving visits—I had asked the hospital to keep my name anonymous to avoid unexpected visitors.
-The only people I saw were the hospital staff.
-I only welcomed visitors when I felt strong enough.

 Once I was able to go home, my laptop kept me busy for the remaining weeks.
 The idea is that now, you have all the time in the world to do whatever interests you.